-Any Child Leap Card (4-15 or 16-18) can be used to get free travel until Sunday 16th July anywhere Leap Cards are accepted; provided it has at least 1 cent Travel Credit.
+Any Child Leap Card (5-15 or 16-18) can be used to get free travel Monday 2nd until Sunday 15th July 2018 (inclusive) anywhere Leap Cards are accepted; provided it has at least 1 cent Travel Credit.
 For more information go to leapcard.ie.

 Children under 12 are allowed free entry into all the hundreds of OPW Heritage sights, including Glendalough Visitor Centre, Dublin Castle, Sligo Abbey, Roscrea Heritage Centre, and Donegal Castle.
+And even better than that, on the first Wednesday of every month, many sites offer Free Admission for all visitors, which could make that family day out a whole lot cheaper.
 Go to heritageireland.ie for a full list of locations around the country.

 Turn everyday tasks into activities

 Not everything that entertains children has to be done just for them; and remember that they might love the novelty of things you have to do all the time: Get them to help with the washing up, and let them play with the bubbles; when buying something, encourage them to work out what money you need and count out the coins (if there isn’t a queue;) and give them things from the shopping list to pick out and put in the trolley.